Ali-thepro/noted/technical_manual/technical_manual.md

 ![alt text](images/create-note.png)

 This diagram presents the flow for creating a new note, both via the web and CLI.
 In the web, the user opens a modal to create a note  by entering the title and tag.
 The frontend generates encryption keys for the note and sends a request to the backed to create a new note with the encrypted content, title, tags and necessary encryption data.
-Upon successful creation, an initial version of hte note is also created, and the note editor is opened for further modifications.
+Upon successful creation, an initial version of the note is also created, and the note editor is opened for further modifications.
 In the CLI flow, the user enters the create note command.
 The CLI checks whether the sessions is unlocked, generates the note's encryptions keys and sends a request ot the backend to create a new note.
 After the backend creates the note, the initial version is also created.
 If the CLi is not unlocked, it triggers the CLI unlock flow.

 ---